IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 Main Flow:

 1. The device sends a resource request to the resource server, together with the access token.
-The access token may be an SAML token, a JWT Bearer token, or another access token type that is mutually agreed between Client, Resource Service and the token source.
+The access token may be a JWT token or a XUA SAML token.

 2. The resource service provider makes an access control decision based upon the user identity, access token, and resource requested.
 It may provide the resource, a subset of the resource, or reject the request.

-Note: The token source in the diagram is not necessarily an IHE actor.
-It is any system that provides an access token.
-It can be the Authorization Server, or it can be some other system.

 This transaction works in conjunction with some other HTTP RESTful transaction.
 It extends the other transaction by adding information to the HTTP request for that other HTTP RESTful transaction.